Faithm365/PROJECT2/README.md

 Management) team in meeting this year’s objective.
 He has provided the dataset containing the information on the user profiles and viewer transactions for BrightTV.

 # Purpose of the case study.
-	-Provide insights on user and usage trends of BrightTV in 2016.
+	-Provide insights on user and usage trends of BrightTV.
  - Determine the type of factors influencing consumption?
  - To give recommendations to increase consumption on the days with low consumption?
   - To provide insight in the type of initiatives to further grow BrightTV ‘s User base.